ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 It also disables `ASLR` by default when it runs the program.
 We need to manually disable it globally to succeed.

-In general, only *a small change is required for it to work outside of `gbd`*.
+In general, only *a small change is required for it to work outside of `gbd`*, which could be brute forced.

 However, we are going calculate the address change with the help of `pwntools`, instead of brute forcing it in this case.